singingwolfboy/netlify-home/_posts/2015-11-27-a-step-by-step-guide-pelican-netlify-cms.md

 #### 1. The netlify-git-api CLI tool.
 Browse to the [netlify-git-api page](https://github.com/netlify/netlify-git-api/releases) and download the relevant version of the tool.
 E.g. as I'm demonstrating this on Ubuntu, I will download the linux.zip file.

 Once the download is done, unpack the netlify-git-api executable and place it in your PATH.
-The methods for doing this are numerous and differ slightly depending on your operating system, but we did as follows on Ubuntu, after using the GUI to unpack the file into our download folder and opening a terminal window/command prompt (depending on your OS):
+The methods for doing this are numerous and differ slightly depending on your operating system, but we did as follows on Ubuntu, after using the GUI to unpack the file into our download folder and opening a terminal window (or the Command Prompt in a Microsoft OS):
 ```
 $ cd 'my-downloads'
 $ sudo mv netlify-git-api '/usr/local/bin'